ChamiLamelas/hitme-grading/README.md

 ### Total Progress

 This is similar to view progress.
-It gives a TF how much each TA graded over the course of the semester.
+It tells a TF how much each TA graded over the course of the semester.
 It can be run at any point in the semester.
 It is a unique command in that `startgrading` does not have to be run before hand.
 It solely relies on the appropriate files in `/comp/15`.
 The following is done for each HitMe database file that has been initialized so far:

 ```sql
 SELECT GRADER, COUNT(STATUS)